inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

 - If you are using `LightningTrainer`, make sure that you implement the `DataModule` class in a way suggested by the official [pytorch lightning docs](https://lightning.ai/docs/pytorch/stable/data/datamodule.html) such that the `DataModule` object is not 'materialized' until `.setup` is called.
 If you don't do this, the ray logs will become enormous as it records every parameter to `trainer`.

-I made the code simple, but this really is most of what you need to do to make Ray Tune work with your pytorch-lightning model.
+I simplified the code, but this really is most of what you need to do to make Ray Tune work with your pytorch-lightning model.
 Ray Tune stores its logs under `~/ray_results`.
-If you run a tensorboard on this directory (i.e. `tensorboard --log_dir ~/ray_results`), you can look at the same hyperparameter page we saw earlier.
+You can take a look at the same hyperparameter page we saw earlier if you run tensorboard on this directory (i.e. `tensorboard --log_dir ~/ray_results`).
-Except this time, it is done algorithmically and you do not need to do anything related to hyperparameters on the torch lightining side (i.e. no need for save_hyperparameters anymore).
+Unlike before, it is done algorithmically and you do not need to do anything related to hyperparameters on the torch lightining side (i.e. no need for save_hyperparameters anymore).

 To load the best model, you need to first restore the tuner by giving it the path to the experiment (it would be `~/ray_results/tune_asha` if you followed the above example) and the type of trainer.
 Then you can get the best results from it, which you can pass to the `load_from_checkpoint` function of `pl.LightningModule`.